prisma-labs/graphql-framework-experiment/docs/tutorial/introduction.md

 Welcome to _the_ Neuxus tutorial!
 If you're new to Nexus and want a guided learning journey, this is the place!
-Through a handful of chapters we're going to be building just enough of an e-commerce app to give you an overview of Nexus; what it is and what it can do.
+Through a handful of chapters we're going to be building just enough of a blog platform to give you an overview of Nexus; what it is and what it can do.

 Throughout this journey, we'll be making a few minor assumptions about your toolchain to keep the content flowing: